assignUser/stash/README.md

     path: 'path/to/cache'
 ```

-After your build completes, save the cache using the `assignUser/stash/save` action:
+After your build completes, save the stash using the `assignUser/stash/save` action:

 ```yaml
 steps: